Budapest offensive

-The Budapest offensive was the general attack by Soviet and Romanian armies against Nazi Germany and their Axis allies from Hungary.
+The Budapest offensive was the general attack by Soviet and Romanian armies against Hungary and their Axis allies from Nazi Germany.
 The offensive lasted from 29 October 1944 until the fall of Budapest on 13 February 1945.
-This was one of the most difficult and complicated offensives that the Soviet Army carried on in Central Europe.
-It resulted in a decisive victory for the USSR, as it disabled the last European political ally of Nazi Germany and greatly sped up the ending of World War II in Europe.
+This was one of the most difficult and complicated offensives that the Soviet Army carried out in Central Europe.
+It resulted in a decisive victory for the USSR, as it greatly sped up the ending of World War II in Europe.

 Prelude

 Having secured Romania in the summer Iasi–Kishinev offensive, the Soviet forces continued their push in the Balkans.
 The Red Army occupied Bucharest on 31 August, then swept westward across the Carpathian Mountains into Hungary and southward into Bulgaria, with parts joining the Yugoslav Partisans in the Belgrade offensive.
 In the process, the Red Army's forces drew German reserves away from the Warsaw-Berlin central axis, encircled and destroyed the 6th Army (for the second time) and forced Army Group South Ukraine’s shattered 8th Army to withdraw west into Hungary.